ykskb/phrag/docs/performance.md

 #### Resource allocation

 Performance seems to have improved roughly linear with the additional resource allocation overall.
-Improvement seems slightly more significant for nested queries.

 #### Nest levels